to people with life-disrupting problems

 East Bristol Foodbank is a project that provides food parcels to people who have been referred by front-line care professionals such as doctors, social workers or through job centres.

-Spring Of Hope Ladies' Night Shelter provides eight emergency self-referral beds in a safe place for women who may otherwise have nowhere to go.
+Spring Of Hope Ladies' Night Shelter provides up to twelve emergency self-referral beds in a safe place for women who may otherwise have nowhere to go.

 If you would like to donate to CCM, please click on the 'Donate' button.
 Thank you to all our donors and volunteers for their continued support.